open-learning/git4ol/README.md

 The `open-learning` specification specifies conventions for manipulating git objects for the purpose of open learning.

-This document is a work in progress so please exuse the mess.

 > **note**
 >
 > As we have not yet made our first publich draft available you can expect breaking changes all the time, don't be angry.